Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Discussion

 \subsection{Limitations}

-(1) Expansion-based LENGTH pairs may confound length with filler quality; truncation pairs partially address this.
-(2) STYLE pairs' markdown preference may partially reflect legitimate readability advantages rather than pure bias.
-(3) Additional open-weight families (Mistral, Qwen) may exhibit different bias profiles.
-(4) GPT-4o token counts are estimated (1 token per 4 characters) as usage metadata was not consistently available.
-(5) Non-significant improvements for GPT-4o, Llama, and Flash may reach significance with larger sample sizes; our $n = 400$ provides bootstrap 95\% CIs of approximately $\pm 0.05$, which may be insufficient to detect smaller but practically meaningful effects.
+(1) Expansion-based LENGTH pairs may confound length with filler quality; truncation pairs partially address this and Section~\ref{sec:qualityvsverbosity} formalizes the dissociation, but the expansions were generated by Gemini 2.5 Flash so the quality of the added filler may not generalize to human-authored verbosity.
+(2) The human-annotation study (Appendix~\ref{app:humanstudy}) addresses the readability-vs-bias question with two annotators on a 30-pair subsample, finding the human markdown rate ($0.57$) is well below four of the five judges' rates ($0.73$--$0.97$); however, $n = 2$ annotators is small and a larger crowd-sourced study would tighten the gap estimates.
+(3) Our STYLE construction tests only markdown vs.\ plain prose; other style dimensions (tables in isolation, code blocks, formal vs.\ casual register, varying markdown density) are not measured.
+The per-topic analysis (Appendix~\ref{app:category}) shows style bias is heterogeneous across content types, suggesting these other dimensions may also produce model-dependent effects worth future investigation.
+(4) The MODEL\_ORIGIN dataset originally used a single fixed Gemini-vs-Claude pairing; the round-robin supplement extends to all five judge families, but independently-generated responses may still differ in factuality or completeness, so a judge preferring one side may be tracking actual quality rather than model identity.
+(5) Additional open-weight families (Mistral, Qwen) may exhibit different bias profiles.
+(6) GPT-4o token counts are estimated (1 token per 4 characters) as usage metadata was not consistently available through our API path.
+(7) Non-significant improvements for Gemini Pro and GPT-4o may reach significance with larger sample sizes; our $n = 400$ supports a minimum detectable effect of approximately $4$ to $5$~pp (Appendix~\ref{app:stats}), which may be insufficient for smaller but practically meaningful effects.